Rita1791/Benchmark-aware-WGS-preventive-genomics/docs/error_analysis.md

 The formal RTG benchmark was slightly stricter.

+## Difficult-region overlap

+Of the 123 missed variants, 77 had difficult-region annotations, corresponding to 62.6% of the missed variants.

+This observation indicates substantial overlap between missed variants and annotated difficult genomic contexts.

+A formal enrichment analysis would require an appropriate background set and is not claimed here.

 ## Key conclusion

 The principal optimization target is indel sensitivity in difficult genomic contexts.